-- Portal hypertension is most commonly due to liver cirrhosis, although it also occurs with extrahepatic portal vein occlusion, intrahepatic veno-occlusive disease and occlusion of the main hepatic veins (Budd-Chiari syndrome). - It is common in clinical practice and portal hypertension represents a significant clinical challenge, with patients who have often been ill for long periods repeatedly presenting as emergencies. - Many symptoms are intractable, surgery is technically difficult and procedures and timing must be chosen with extreme care. - Portal hypertension per se produces no symptoms and is generally diagnosed following presentation with decompensated chronic liver disease causing encephalopathy, ascites or variceal bleeding .
+- Portal hypertension is most commonly due to liver cirrhosis, although it also occurs with extrahepatic portal vein occlusion, intrahepatic veno-occlusive disease and occlusion of the main hepatic veins (Budd-Chiari syndrome). - It represents a significant clinical challenge, with patients who have often been ill for long periods repeatedly presenting as emergencies. - Many symptoms are intractable, surgery is technically difficult and procedures and timing must be chosen with extreme care.

-- Surgical involvement occurs in four situations: - 1 ascites; - 2 oesophageal varices; - 3 portosystemic shunting for problems not managed by other methods; - 4 left-sided portal hypertension and hypersplenism.
+Surgical involvement occurs in four situations:

+- 1) Ascites; - 2) Oesophageal varices; - 3) Portosystemic shunting for problems not managed by other methods; - 4) Left-sided portal hypertension and hypersplenism.